The Golf Swing Plane and Circle: Natural or Manipulated?

 The golf swing is a bit strange in that some of the observed behavior just happens, while other aspects are enforced or acted upon.
 You have the observed golf swing plane and the circle that your swing produces.
 What should you actively do, and what is simply happening naturally?
 Is it smarter to keep it natural, or do you benefit from manipulating it?

-For reader context: this article is a part of the FMM Swing Academy and mostly relates to the Big Arc Swinger pattern.
+For reader context: this article is a part of the FMM Swing Academy and mostly relates mostly to the Big Arc Swinger pattern.
 If you land on this article, then start here instead – it provides context.

 The Golf Swing Plane – Natural or Intentionally Manipulated?